GriffithUniLibrary/redcap-intro/docs/03-instruments/02-forms-surveys.md

 It can be helpful to break your data collection into separate instruments.
 For example, you may only need to collect demographic data from your participants once, whereas you might wish to collect health data from them several times.
 Alternatively, you might want to present participants with different instruments based on their responses to demographic questions.

-Here, we're going to create two instruments: one for *Demographic data*, and one to collect *Baseline health data*.
+For our demonstration in the workshop, we will create only one instrument called *Demographic information*.

 ### Rename an instrument